emsesc/creating-a-song-recommendation-engine-with-azure-and-spotify-api-course-course/responses/00-prerequisite.md

 **Extensions:**

 - Turn your clock from digital to analog mode (hint: you're gonna need a lot of CSS for this...)
-- Use CSS to style your clock (ie: make it blue, green, yellow, etc)
+- Use CSS to style your clock (i.e. make it blue, green, yellow, etc)
 - Create animations for your clock (ie. when the minute hand changes, it rotates/spins)

 *Don't know where to get started?* Start off by creating a new function that starts your clock: